Tuesday, September 22, 2009

 Whether it is an airport queue or the one at a movie hall, or even when one is stuck a massive traffic jam, it is important to remember that there is no point kicking around, fretting or fuming.
 The queue isn’t going to get any shorter or the traffic any better with our frustration.
 A spiritual view helps restore perspective in such situations.
 From the time we arrived (on the planet), aren’t we all not in some sort of (invisible yet existent) queue to depart?
 Then why are we in such a hurry to get past this trying situation or queue?
 Take it easy!!

+A key quality we all need to cultivate in us is patience.
+It is an essential in the curriculum prescribed by this university called life!
+Wikipedia defines it as the state of endurance under difficult circumstances, which means persevering in the face of delay or provocation without becoming annoyed or upset.
 Our inability to remain patient causes stress, hypertension and other lifestyle diseases.
 In a world where communication happens in a nano-second (SMS), there is a subconscious desire that life must, like a brand of noodles, play itself to our whim and fancy, in two minutes!
 Whether it is proficiency in academics or an art form or a sport, we want results now.
 We want to lose weight in a matter of days.
 We demand loans to be sanctioned immediately.
 We insist people around us to listen only to our opinion.
 Slowly, the lack of patience in us manifests itself as intolerance__towards people and situations.
 At its elementary level, we sulk in self-pity; at a profound level, we explode.
 Which is why students clash with authority or communities riot.
 Patience is a virtue which can be cultivated.
 Through practice.
 Here’s how you do it.
 Make a list of situations that make you angry.
 Could be waiting in queues or traffic jams, could be doing assignments at college, could be doing chores at home or preparing reports for your boss.
 It could also be being in situations when your intelligence is questioned by someone.
 To practice patience, you must first know clearly what makes you impatient.
 And redefine those situations as your patience periods.
 Which means when you see a queue or a traffic jam or see an errand or assignment come your way, remember it is a patience period.
 Just like the periods in a school timetable, this too has a specific tenure and will be over soon.
 In your patience period, focus not on the pain of enduring the difficult circumstance but on your long-term goals in life.
 This is a simple technique called zooming out.
 When you see things from a broader perspective, you see how trivial your frustration or worries are.
 So, when you are in a lousy traffic jam and are getting late going to college or work, focus on your ambition to be, say, a CEO.
 And ask yourself, if in 15 years from now, will this traffic jam have prevented you from getting to your goal?
 If you can’t really say, why fret about it now?
 On a more philosophical note, zoom out and visualise yourself on your deathbed__will this situation that you are presently anxious about, even matter then?
 In all probability, you may not even remember it!

 Learnings: